-Terence J. Centner Adjunct Professor
+Terence J. Centner Lecturer

 Professor Centner joined the law faculty in 2019.
 His research focuses on the agricultural-environmental interface looking at current issues from a scientific and legal perspective.
 He has published more than 160 scientific papers and law review articles, and has lectured in 50 countries around the world.
 He has also published four books: Empty Pastures; Blame Culture; Environmental Law and the Protection of People; and Consumers, Meat and Animal Products.

-Anthony Schutz Associate Professor of Law
+Anthony Schutz Associate Dean for Faculty & Marvin and Virginia Schmid Foundation Professor of Agricultural Law

-Jessica A. Shoemaker Associate Professor of Law
+Jessica A. Shoemaker Steinhart Foundation Distinguished Professor of Law

 Jessica Shoemaker joined the law faculty in 2012 and is currently Professor of Law at the University of Nebraska College of Law.
 She has been recognized both nationally and internationally for her work on adaptive change in pluralistic land-tenure systems, as well as property law’s power to shape the contours of human communities and natural environments.
 Her work focuses specifically on issues of racial justice and agricultural sustainability in the American countryside and on systems of Indigenous land tenure and land governance in the United States and Canada.
 Her most recent law-review articles, including Re-Placing Property, Fee Simple Failures: Rural Landscapes and Race, and Transforming Property: Reclaiming Modern Indigenous Land Tenures, have been placed in top journals, including the University of Chicago Law Review, Michigan Law Review and the California Law Review.
 Her work has been reviewed four times in JOTWELL, an online journal that highlights important and notable recent legal scholarship, and she is cited widely by interdisciplinary and international scholars.